cgyeager/template/essays/smartquestions.md

 write the code to test it himself.
 Basically, the asker was looking for someone else to do the work for him.
 Definitately not a great question.

+My question was not terrible because I was very succint in getting my point across.
+I copied and pasted the snippet of code I was working on to show what I was working with and the problem was very specific so I couldn't really look anything up on it to help.
+It wasn't great either.
+It was a silly problem that I should have easily noticed.
+Yet I didn't recieve any snarky remarks either, so that's always good.

 It’s easy to see just from these two questions that asking the right question the right way will provide better answers instead of rude comments from developers who feel like you’ve wasted their time.